ronmarasigan/ronmarasigan.github.io/README.md

 	This will show all the output coming from loadusers method.
 You can also load view to display the output.

 ### Load Library and Helpers
 	LavaLust has different library classes and helper functions to build your application easily.
 You can load the just what we did in view and model.

 	$this->load->library()
 		see library class
 	$this->load->helper()
 		see helper functions

+	To see all tutorials, You can check them in my [Youtube Channel](https://www.youtube.com/ronmarasigan)